 If you're travelling with a baby or children, we'd recommend the 1- and 2-bedroom suites, which have sofabeds that can take up to 2 children up to the age of 12 (only the 2-bedroom Suite can take 2 children).
 There is a 5-night minimum stay July-September and a 7-night minimum stay in August in all suites.
 Children are free up to 12 years of age.
 If you are bringing older children/teenagers, you can opt for a 2-bedroom suite or take 2 of the 8 interconnecting double rooms.

 English-speaking babysitters are available by arrangement - see Rates

 Remember baby and child equipment may be limited or need pre-booking

-A free kids club' operates all year round, but it's only supervised (5-11pm daily) in peak season.
-It caters for kids aged 4 to 10, with painting, educational games, films and outdoor fun.
+A free kids club' operates all year round, but note that it is unsupervised.
+It caters for kids aged 4 to 10, with painting, educational games, films and outdoor fun

 Suites have kitchenettes with a microwave and fridge, as well as access to room service.
-A kids' menu is available year-round (mini pizzas etc), and there's a nightly 7pm family buffet in peak season (kids eat free).
+A kids' menu is available year-round (mini pizzas etc).
 The coffee shop and pool bar serve child-friendly food all day, and packed lunches are available on request.
-There are harbour and beachfront restaurants nearby.
+There are harbour and beachfront restaurants nearby

 The outdoor pool is cool nearly all year round.
 Sagres is walking distance away for nappies and sundries; the small on-site shop sells beach gear, if you haven't brought your own wetsuits